nmin11/blog/content/en/about.md

   </div>
 </div>

-## I'm Min Namgung, a 2nd-year backend developer.
+## I'm Namgung Min, a 2nd-year backend developer.

 ### 🌱 I want to experience growing with the company.